duffee/Mojolicious_session_example/README.md

 Pointing out parts that are confusing would be a great help.
-I would welcome anything that identifies how a section could be clearer, explainations of best practice, where I've missed something or what it just plain **wrong**.
+I would welcome anything that identifies how a section could be clearer, explanations of best practice, where I've missed something or what it just plain **wrong**.
 I realize that some berks will blindly cut and paste these examples into their code and I really _don't_ want the reputation of
 [Matt's Script Archive](https://en.wikipedia.org/wiki/Matt%27s_Script_Archive).